Illedan/BOTG-Refree/README.md

 TEAM-1 (Wildum, Illedan and AntiSquid)
 # Botters of the Galaxy

+Content:
+- Patch notes
+- Bugs
+- Unit stats
+- Skill stats
+- Item information
+- Game loop
+- Attacktime

+## Patch notes
+- VALKYRIE JUMP cast time increased to 0.15.
+- Burning ground damage increased to 5*manaregn + 30
+- DR. Strange pull has ranged increased to 400
+- Dr. Strange shield is now 0.5*maxmana + 50 and has a manacost of 40
+- HULK CHARGE lowered range to 300 and reduced his damage when landing to 50%.
+Still -150 movespeed

 ## Bugs

+Next update: (fixed during tuesday)
+- VALK jumping closest to an invisible unit will try to attack the invisible unit(and be denied the action) while there was an availiable target.
+- Pull does not allways pull.

 Fixed:

+- Mana used in Burning ground and AOE heal now uses mana at time of usage.
+- Inputs with stunned allied
 - Attacking a unit when distance to the unit matches hero's range. (exact match at start of turn)
 	- This caused the hero to move towards the target.
 - Possible to deny your allied unit if it has 40% of your hero's maxhp.